Greece Moments Greece Moments

 Panagia Kanala

-You can park your rental car in the parking lot in front of the church grounds and take a walk through the fragrant pine forest of Kanala to the church.
-Forest bathing on the barren Cycladic island – a highlight!
-At the southern tip of the headland is also the chapel of Agia Kalliopi, a popular wedding venue for the Greeks and a great photo opportunity.
+You can park your rental car in the car park in front of the church grounds and take a stroll through the fragrant pine forest of Kanala to the church.
+Forest bathing on a barren Cycladic island — what a highlight!
+At the southern tip of the headland you’ll also find the chapel of Agia Kalliopi, a popular wedding venue for Greeks and a wonderful photo opportunity.

 Kanala Kythnos Kykladen Kiefernwald